Ovid/scott-adams-games/README.md

 If you want to hack, you should read the `Definition` file to understand how the game databases are designed, and `src/ScottCurses.c` is the (working) C source code.

+If you really want to play the games and not wait for the Perl implementation to be finished, you can run `make` and then you'll find `bin/ScottCurses`:

+    bin/ScottCurses games/pirate_adventure.dat

+For hacking, it's great to be able to run both games side-by-side to compare divergences in behavior.